-As part of Shahar Kagan‘s final project at Holon Institute of Technology in Israel, he explored why mistakes sometimes happen in the manufacturing process and objects come out looking far different than intended.
+Would you ever guess these gorgeous design objects are made of recycled plastic shopping bags, and that the free-form drips are a happy accident?
+As part of Shahar Kagan‘s final project at Holon Institute of Technology in Israel, he explored why manufacturing mistakes sometimes happen in the production process and objects come out looking far different than intended.
 The result of his exploration is a truly beautiful bunch of home objects that don’t conform to our expectations of shape or form.

-Kagan uses recycled plastics that were once plastic shopping bags.
+Kagan uses recycled plastic that was once plastic shopping bags.
 He pours the plastic into molds, but not in a mechanical, predictable way – he keeps his creations unique by shying away from set-in-stone methods.
 Instead, the industrial designer lets the materials take on odd, spontaneous shapes.

 Unsurprisingly, no manufacturers were willing to let Kagan use their material to conduct his manufacturing experiments.
 To achieve his goals, he had to build his own machine – the Extruder – and teach himself how to invent the objects he wanted to see.